HoN-Revival/HoN-Revival.github.io/docs/masterserver/masterserver.md

 The server uses port `80`.
 The official endpoint was `masterserver.naeu.heroesofnewerth.com`, but will be offline in June 2022.

-At the time of this writing, it's not clear to me where in the client the masterserver is set.
-In the latest version of HoN, it is specified in a file called `init.cfg` which is under `resources0.s2z/init.cfg`.
-However I tried changing this to point back to `127.0.0.1` (localhost), but the game still connected to the official servers.
-More investigation is needed.
+To specify the custom URL or IP address to use with HoN, simply make a shortcut of the game and add the `-masterserver IP:port`.

-(As a workaround for testing, on windows you can use the `C:\Windows\System32\drivers\etc\hosts` file to force HoN to redirect.
-E.g. add the following entry:
+For example, if I want to connect to the `localhost` at port `666`, I created a shortcut with the following info:

 ```
-127.0.0.1 masterserver.naeu.heroesofnewerth.com
+"C:\Program Files\Heroes of Newerth x64\hon_x64.exe" -masterserver 127.0.0.1:666
 ```

-This will redirect it back to localhost for testing.)
+Then you can just use this custom shortcut to launch HoN connecting to a specific master server address.

 ## Client <-> Server interaction